A working framework for Odele Beauty

 Approval Gate (per spend) Source Trail Structured Audit Log Adoption Telemetry

-Why nothing leaves before approval POs, supplier emails, and EDI sends land as drafts in the approval queue with full provenance.
-A reviewer approves, edits, or rejects line by line.
-The model never commits a spend on its own.
+Why nothing leaves before approval POs and emails land as drafts with full provenance.
+Reviewer approves, edits, or rejects line by line.

-How the platform learns Every approve, edit, and reject feeds back into the eval set and memory layer.
-Patterns the team correct twice become the platform's defaults.
-Improvement comes from inside, not from vendor releases.
+How it learns Every approve, edit, and reject feeds the eval set and memory.
+Patterns corrected twice become defaults.

 Skills are the unit of value.
 Everything else exists to make skills safe, accurate, and contributable.